How to Calculate the Cost of Translation Services

 This is the most commonly used way of charging for translations around the world for documents that use Latin alphabets.
 Per-word rates vary for a lot of reasons, but you should expect to pay as low as $0.15 to as high as $0.30 for every word in your document.
 Any less or more is usually unreasonable, except for when your document is especially time-consuming to translate (like a poem or other literary work).

 Languages such as Chinese or Japanese use pictorial characters to convey the meaning of written texts.
-Each character symbolizes a different word, and there exist more than 50,000 of these characters in the Japanese ‘Katakana’ script alone.
+Each character symbolizes a different word, and while there is no definitive count for Japanese characters, there exist more than 50,000 Kanji entries in the Dai Kan-Wa Jiten (a Chinese-Japanese dictionary) alone.
 This makes translations to/from these languages comparatively much harder for the translator.
 You should be willing to pay more for translations where your target or source language uses pictorial characters.
 Most companies will charge a per-character rate from the source document but a few companies charge based on words in the target.

 You can find per-line rates in many German-speaking countries.
 We usually define a line as 55 characters, including spaces.